prathamgarg911/CNN-scraper/README.md

 # CNN Website Scraper

 This repository contains a Python script that uses the Scrapy framework to scrape news headlines, timestamps, and related images from the CNN website.
+A demonstration video has also been added to  the repository to easily understand the working.

 ## Table of Contents